iifl-logo

 DEPOSITS FROM PUBLIC

-LOAN FROM DIRECTORS
+DISCLOSURE OF UNSECURED LOAN RECEIVED FROM DIRECTORS

 REVISION IN FINANCIAL STATEMENTS OR BOARDS REPORT UNDER SECTION 131 (1) OF THE COMPANIES ACT, 2013